TGore714/polygraoh/_posts/2025-08-10-how-polygraph-works.md

 •	Fast scheduling – Get your results quickly and move forward.
 ________________________________________
-Book a Polygraph Test in Oklahoma City
+Book a Polygraph Test with Verity Polygraph Services in Oklahoma City and surrounding communities.

 Whether you’re dealing with a sensitive personal matter, workplace dispute, or legal investigation, a polygraph exam can provide the clarity you need.